 Get Right with Different Types of EaseThree concepts for achieving the fit you like: wearing ease, design ease, and your personal preference

 Louise Cutting is a contributing editor for Threads magazine and has been featured in instructional DVDs, including the popular eight-volume Industry Insider Techniques produced by Threads parent company, the Taunton Press.
-Louise’s Cutting Line Designs independent pattern company may best be known for offering the One Seam Pant she created; more than 74,000 copies have sold.
-An internationally known speaker on sewing and design, she has appeared on several television shows including; Sew Much More for HGTV and DIY; and America Sews and Sewing with Martha Pullen for PBS.
+Louise’s Cutting Line Designs independent pattern company may best be known for offering the One Seam Pants she created.
+An internationally known speaker on sewing and design, she has appeared on several television shows including Sew Much More for HGTV and DIY, and America Sews and Sewing with Martha Pullen for PBS.
 Her numerous articles and pattern designs have been published in Threads, Sew News, Sew Today, SewStylish, Handwoven, and the former Sew Beautiful magazines.
 Louise ran the Fashion Design Department at The Art Institute and Prospect Hall College in Fort Lauderdale, Florida, and taught interior design at Marymount College in New York.
 She also owned Fabric Collections, a designer fabric store in Winter Park, Florida, for 15 years.
 She was accepted into the American Sewing Guild’s Sewing Hall of Fame in 2014.

 Thank you for this.
 Getting your hints is like getting new glasses: everything becomes much clearer!

 Of course all designers do not put ease information on the back of the envelope.
 Vogue 8913 has a very loose blouse and semi fitted pants.
 Near the bottom of the envelope wast his statement, "Finished Garment Measurements, width C15" to 20", D: 14" to 19". " My question is what is being measured?
 Vogue pattern also states that the rest of the measurements are included on the pattern tissue.
 Where?